Canadian Medical Alliance for the Preservation of the Lower Extremity

 Self-induced ulcerations are relatively common.

-a wart.
-She kept applying it even after the wart was
+on a wart.
+She kept applying it even after the wart

-own toenails (onychotillomania), which has caused him several
+off his own toenails (onychotillomania), which has caused

-(dermatotillomania).
-He caused the ulcer on the side of the
+skin (dermatotillomania).
+He caused the ulcer on the

 This list of causes of ulcers is not exhaustive.

 Other examples of conditions that may cause ulcers in the lower extremity include haematological disorders like sickle cell anemia and thrombocytosis, dysproteinaemias like amyloidosis and cryoglobulinemia, congenital insensitivity to pain, immunodeficiencies like HIV and those on immunosuppressant medication, pyoderma gangrenosum, and radiation damage.

 To return to the top of the page,